amaguar123/alx-zero_day/README.md

-my first commit is so amizing
+my first commit is so amizing yep